srcspider/nightdragon/README.md

  * note that you never change the `private.path` in your public directories (for neither the test or master site).
-If properly setup, your private files (all keys, database configuration, etc) is safely tucked away from your project files and public files, there's never a need to touch them when upgrading, unless it's to add new private files.
+If properly setup, your private files (all keys, database configuration, etc) are safely tucked away from your project files and public files, there's never a need to touch them when upgrading, unless it's to add new private files.
 Another way to look at it is, you never have to re-configure anything when upgrading.